mirouhml/Awesome-Books-ES6/README.md

 # Awesome books

-> This an implementation of a library website.
+An implementation of a library website, with 3 sections:

+- List, where you can check your books list.
+- Add, where you can add a new book.
+- Contact, where you can check the contact information.

 ![screenshot](./src/screenshot.png)